|Product Type||Shipped Product|

 HOWARDS MAX EFFORT LIFTERS & HOWARDS CHROMOLY PUSHRODS.

 We use Howards brand premium pushrods in all of our engines.
 They are lightweight in design, yet very strong.
 Made in the USA from 4130 chromoly steel.
 Regular hardened pushrods will most likely flex in the engine when running above normal RPM ranges, and risk bending under high RPM.
 These do not have the welded ball on the end.
 We only use the swedged one pc. design, which is a well proven design far superior to the style many others use in engines.
 4130 chromoly steel is also much stronger, and will resist flexing.
 When a pushrod flexes in the engine, you lose lift.
 Don't be misled by the term "hardened," as this is nothing more than a stock style low cost push rod.
 They will flex in the engine or possibly bend permanently.

 Our choice of lifters are the Howards brand Max Effort tie bar lifters.
 These lifters are much costlier than the regular tie bar roller lifters, and have many unique features.

 Pictured below is our Speedmaster single plane intake.
-We also offer the Edelbrock line of single and dual plane intakes as an upgrade.
+We also offer the Edelbrock satin RPM Air Gap intake as an alternate choice at no extra charge.

 We are offering three cam choices listed below in this engine.
 Read the specs carefully.